Am I eligible for unemployment?

 The program is currently receiving an unprecedented number of claims.
-The goal is to process claims within 21 days.
 You will be paid for all weeks that you are eligible for even if it takes longer to process your claim.
 After the claim is processed payments are made in one or two days if you are eligible for benefits.

 You can choose either direct deposit or debit card.
 The direct deposit account does need to be a valid checking account.
 The debit card will be issued to you via the United States Postal Service.